-The dressing covering the surgical site is called a pressure dressing.
+The dressing over the surgical site is called a pressure dressing.
 It consists of several pieces of white gauze secured with tape.
-The pressure dressing should remain in place for 24 HOURS.
-Do not wet the pressure dressing during this time.
+The pressure dressing should remain dry and in place for 48 hours.

-After 24 hours, remove the pressure dressing and begin wound care.
-The suture line should be cleansed once daily with dilute soap and water.
-If dried blood or crusting is present, use either gauze or Q-tips and hydrogen peroxide.
+After 48 hours, remove the pressure dressing and begin wound care.
+The surgical site should be cleansed once daily with hydrogen peroxide.
 Let the solution bubble away loose crusts and drainage.
 You may gently loosen these crusts with a Q-tip and pat dry.
 For stubborn crusting, place gauze saturated with peroxide over the wound for 10 minutes to soak and loosen the debris.

-After cleansing the wound, apply a thin layer of Vaseline over the stitches.
-Cover the wound with a non-stick gauze pad cut to the necessary size and secure over the wound with medical tape.
+After cleansing the wound, apply a thin layer of Vaseline to the wound base.
+Cover the wound with a non-stick or non-adherent gauze pad cut to the necessary size and secure over the wound with medical tape.
 It is preferable to keep the wound moist and covered at all times.